Water Pressure Into Electricity?

 When Frank Zammataro thinks about water pressure, he sees an opportunity to create electricity.

-Zammataro, 53, is President and Co-Founder of Rentricity—a New York City company that has discovered a new way to tap into the excess pressure in water-treatment plants, reservoirs, and factories to help power our water infrastructure, which consumes four percent of America’s electricity.
+Zammataro, 53, is President and Co-Founder of Rentricity—a New York City company that has discovered a new way to tap into the excess pressure in water-treatment plants, reservoirs, and factories to help our water infrastructure, which consumes four percent of America’s electricity.

 THE LAUNCH OF RENTRICITY